Derek Randall: International career

 Randall performed well against Australia again during the next Ashes series in 1978/79, which brought a 5–1 win for England, and two man of the match performances for Randall.
-His innings of 150 in a series dominated by fast bowlers was the highlight.
+His innings of 150 in a series dominated by fast bowlers was the highlight, coming in England's second innings of the 4th Test, as they overturned a first-innings deficit of over 100 to win the match.
+His other match award came in the 1st Test, where he top-scored for England in both innings with 75 and 74*, being at the crease when the winning runs were scored – in the process, also, being involved in a third run-out involving Boycott: this time it was Boycott who was run out, when Randall called for a quick single and Boycott hesitated before setting off.
 Randall also scored centuries against New Zealand and India, and one from the position of opener against Pakistan, but he struggled against the West Indian attack of 1984, when he was asked to bat at number three in the first Test match of the summer, and was never to return to the Test team.

 In one-day internationals England stuck with him a little longer, his cover fielding bringing extra value, as was demonstrated when he helped England to their first Cricket World Cup final, though finishing on the losing side.
 He played the last of his 49 one-day internationals in March 1985.

 Randall was often the selectors' scapegoat for England's failings, and his Test batting positions ranged from number one to seven.
 Bateman commented about Randall, "he was always available, always loyal, and his Test average in no way flattered him".
 He played in more Tests than other Nottinghamshire alumni such as Reg Simpson, Harold Larwood, Bill Voce, Joe Hardstaff senior, Joe Hardstaff junior and Arthur Shrewsbury.